BibGuru Vancouver Citation Generator

 • Very little punctuation is used

-• Abbreviations which are already well-established are used for journal titles
+• Abbreviations that are already well-established are used for journal titles

-• If you have written a section of your text with several references, you can indicate that by listing each source separated by a comma
+• If you wrote a section of your text with several references, you can indicate that by listing each source separated by a comma

 • Authors should be cited by last name, then initials (e.g. Levoy G.), with no comma between last name and initials, nor full stop after the initials or spaces between the initials.
 Indicate the end of the author's name with a full stop